danoo-C/python-breakout-game/README.md

 requirements: PYGAME

-how to run: in your terminal of your choice navigate to the src folder amd start the game by typing "py main.py"
+how to run: in your terminal of your choice navigate to the src folder and start the game by typing "py main.py"